Raising a Concern

-- The physical or mental health of one of our members
+- The physical or mental health of one of our Registrants

 The IFA will not consider complaints that are raised more than three (3) years after the incident has occurred.

-Please note also, we cannot arrange refunds or compensation or provide legal advice or become involved in legal disputes even if a complaint is upheld.
+Please note however, we cannot arrange refunds or compensation or provide legal advice or become involved in legal disputes even if a complaint is upheld.